freenas/freenas-docs/userguide/storage.rst

 existing vdev, an error message appears, indicating the number of disks that are required.
 Select the correct number of disks to continue.

-.. _Adding L2ARC or SLOG Devices:

-Adding L2ARC or SLOG Devices
-""""""""""""""""""""""""""""

-:ref:`Pools` is also used to add L2ARC or SLOG SSDs to improve specific types of pool performance.
-This is described in more detail in the :ref:`ZFS Primer`.

-After the SSDs have been physically installed, click :guilabel:`Pools` and choose the pool from the :guilabel:`Pool to extend` drop-down menu.
-Click the :guilabel:`+` next to the SSD in the :guilabel:`Available disks` list.
-In the :guilabel:`Pool layout` drop-down menu, select *Cache (L2ARC)* to add a cache device, or *Log (ZIL)* to add a log device.
-Finally, click :guilabel:`Extend Pool` to add the SSD.

 .. _Change Permissions: